bueler/mccarthy/projects/2024/wavedrag/README.md

 Now go to the `stokes/` directory and try all the steps documented in `stokes/README.md`.
 You will learn how to use my Firedrake-based Python Stokes solver, with pre- and post-processing using Gmsh and Paraview.
 Some of these "first step" steps may involve some learning, in which case the project has already been worthwhile!

-FIXME As a second step, collect and browse the following documents.
+As a second step, collect and browse the following documents.
 I will provide these on paper in McCarthy, but they are also available electronically:

-  * `stokes/doc/stokes.pdf`:  This can be built using LaTeX.
-It documents how the Firedrake Stokes solver works.
+  * `stokes/doc.pdf`:  This documents how the Firedrake Stokes solver works.
+It can be built in `doc/` using LaTeX.
   * `projects/2024/wavedrag/Schoof2003`:  This paper contains FIXME

-My suggested goal of this project is to **FIXME**